Pauperformance/dev/pages/phd_guidelines.md

 A creator that joins the Pauperformance network and contributes to the Academy with original content is referred as **PhD** (**Pauper honourable Dignitary**).

-This page defines the guidelines to become a PhDs and add content to the Academy.
+This page defines the guidelines to become a PhD and add content to the Academy.

 ---
 Table of Contents